 15) Is Polyurethane Safe For Birds?

-Polyurethane is actually one of the best choices to seal a bird bath after you’re done with your paint job.
+Polyurethane is one of the best choices to seal a bird bath after you’re done with your paint job.

 Recommended Polyurethane Sealant: SEAL-ONCE Nano+Poly Concrete & Masonry Penetrating Sealer & Waterproofer (1 Gallon/5L)